AlexanderHerlan/syncpy/README.md

 You have 3 options for authentication.
 Please choose only one of the following:

-1. If you are already running an ssh-agent (like Pageant for Putty) with your RSA key properly loaded, you can leave both of these variables empty.
+First Option: If you are already running an ssh-agent (like Pageant for Putty) with your RSA key properly loaded, you can leave both of these variables empty.
 Authentication should be automatic as long as the username provied is correct.

-2. You can put the path to your OpenSSH formated RSA key in the private_key variable if you prefer not to use an SSH Agent.
+Second Option: You can put the path to your OpenSSH formated RSA key in the private_key variable if you prefer not to use an SSH Agent.

 	private_key   = C:/Users/YourUsername/Documents/private-key.ppk

-3. (NOT RECOMMENDED for security reasons) You can put your SSH password associated with your username in the variable below
+Third Option: (NOT RECOMMENDED for security reasons) You can put your SSH password associated with your username in the variable below

 	passowrd      = LetMeIn